ric355/ultibowifi/README.md

 and if you want to see a scan for base stations, add
     WIFISCAN=1

+if you want to select a specific network interface, then in addition to the SSID you can specify the BSSID viz;
+    BSSID=a1:23:e5:c6:f3:e0

+You must use the exact format given above although case of the characters doesn't matter.

 Note that the SSID is most likely case sensitive so copy your router's ID exactly.